-You can control the convection air as needed with the associated controller (1).
+You can control the convection air as needed with the associated shutter (2).
 The more convection air openings are open in the cover, the quicker but shorter-lasting heat will be achieved.
 On the other hand a closed cover leads to slower warming up and a longer output of heat.

-While the fire is burning, leave the convection air open and closed it afterwards in order to achieve a long even emission of heat.
+While the fire is burning, leave the convection air open and close it afterwards in order to achieve a long and even emission of heat.